-Associate Professor of Chinese & Comparative Literature and Women’s, Gender and Sexuality Studies
+Associate Professor of Chinese & Comparative Literature and Women’s, Gender and Sexuality Studies, Convener of Chinese

-Petrus Liu is Associate Professor of Chinese & Comparative Literature and Women’s, Gender, and Sexuality Studies, and the Associate Chair of the Department of World Languages and Literatures.
-He received his Ph.D. in Comparative Literature (Chinese, German, and Latin) from UC Berkeley (2005) and taught at Cornell University and Yale-NUS College before joining BU in 2017.
-His teaching and research interests focus on modern Chinese and comparative literature, transnational queer theory, digital media, and the aesthetic of Cold War cultures.
-He is also a core faculty member of the newly established MFA in Literary Translation.
+Petrus Liu is Associate Professor of Chinese & Comparative Literature and of Women’s, Gender, and Sexuality Studies.
+He received his Ph.D. in Comparative Literature (Chinese, German, and Latin) from UC Berkeley in 2005 and taught at Cornell University and Yale-NUS College before joining BU in 2017.
+His research interests lie at the intersection of queer theory and Marxist cultural criticism, which he explores through publications and courses on modern Chinese and comparative literature, digital media, capitalism and the novel, and new social movements in the global South.

-Prof. Liu has been the recipient of a J. Y. Pillay Fellowship in Global Asia, and Institute for Cultural Inquiry (ICI) Berlin Visiting Fellowship, a Telluride Faculty Scholarship, a Cornell Society for the Humanities Fellowship, a National Humanities Center Fellowship, and two multi-year research grants from the Ford Foundation.
+Prof. Liu has been the recipient of a Harvard Radcliffe Institute for Advanced Study Fellowship, a National Humanities Center Summer Residency, a Cornell Society for the Humanities Fellowship, an Institute for Cultural Inquiry Berlin Visiting Fellowship, a J Y Pillay Global-Asia Programme Fellowship, a Telluride House Faculty Fellowship, and two multiyear research grants from the Ford Foundation.